cavalen/aolab-azure/README.md

 terraform plan
 teraform apply
 ```
-This can take some time (up to 15 min), if there are no errors wait until the process finish.
+This can take some time (up to 15 min).
 <br />

 ### Output: